Central Statistics Office (India): Functions

 It has set up a unit to attend to statistical work relating to the five-year plans in collaboration with the planning commission and has expanded training facilities for statistics personnel.

 It is also responsible for the compilation and publication of national income statistics.

 The CSO through its Industrial Statistical wing conducts the Annual Survey of Industries and publishes the result.

 History

-The CSO was set up in the cabinet secretariat on 2 May 1951 as a part of the cabinet Secretariat and having co-ordinating and advisory functions.
-At that time the name of CSO was Central Statistical Institute.
-In 1954 the CSI merged with CSO and the new name was Central Statistical Organization.
+The CSO was set up in the Cabinet Secretariat on 2 May 1951 as a part of the Cabinet Secretariat and having co-ordinating and advisory functions.
+At that time, the name of CSO was the Central Statistical Institute.
+In 1954 the CSI merged with CSO and the new name was the Central Statistical Organization.
 Recently, for a third time its name changed and now it called as Central Statistics Office.

+Fate

+CSO was finally merged with NSSO to make National Statistical Office (NSO) in 2019 under the department of statistics in the Ministry of Statistics and Programme Implementation.